AntonVanAssche/Dotfiles/.github/README.md

 -   Install the applications / command-line tools used by me.
 -   Apply my Gnome-Shell preferences.

-However, the setup process will **NOT** install all of the Gnome-Shell extensions I use; only Gnoti and Pop-Shell will be installed.
+However, the setup process will **NOT** install all of the Gnome-Shell extensions I use; only Pop-Shell will be installed.

 ### One-liner